 This historical amnesia is a not permanent feature of man.
 Bronze Age people knew they were an old people.
 So much so, in fact, many Bronze Age rulers would commission research on how their ancestors dressed and decorated their palaces.
 The idea was to not forget the past.
 Egyptian rulers dressed the same way for 1500 years for a reason.
 The past was what you were so to forget it was to die, in a way, by killing those who came before you and made you.

-But, the mass culture has something to with it too.
-There’s really no reason to remember a lot of things when they are easily looked up on-line or off your phone.
+But the mass culture has something to with it too.
+There is really no reason to remember a lot of things when they are easily looked up on-line or off your phone.
 Being smart today is about knowing where the information is located or how it is associated with other known information.
 Remembering stuff is just not very useful.
 History, after all, is just formal remembering so it makes sense that history is dying as any sort of remembering is giving way to technology.